turboszyszka/o-mnie/README.md

 ## Experience

-As per my resume, I worked as Junior FQA (Functional Quality Assurance) for about 4 months, in QLOC.
-QLOC is a company that specializes in QA for video games.
-Due to non-disclosure agreement I am unable to give exact details of my work, however we can discuss it during the interview.
-My main objective was to find issues/bugs, use documentation available on Confluence or contribue to it, report bugs on Jira and from time to time, review the product while suggesting possible improvements or just relay my own experiences towards the product.
+Currently I'm working as a Junior Analyst at PwC.
-Therefore, I have no problems writing bug reports, where it is in English or in Polish.
-I have experience working with Jira as main bug reporting tool, and Confluence as source of documentation.
-Terminology such as smoke tests, regression testing or confirmation testing are well known to me.
+As per my resume, I worked as Junior FQA (Functional Quality Assurance) for about 4 months in QLOC.
+QLOC is a video game testing company.
+The employment was quite short due to the fact that I worked during summer holidays when I was studying at a university.

-I've used test.io for some time to brush up my skills, however due to inconsistent timing of the tests and having a full time job, this is more of a leisure activity.
-Nonetheless, whenever I have free time I try to perform tests(mostly exploratory testing + user stories) on hotel booking sites or a shopping site here and there.
+Both companies were located in Gdańsk.

 ## My work